jamesETsmith/2022_simons_collab_pyscf_workshop/README.md

 1. Option 1: No setup or install required!
 Check out the demos in the `demos` directory and click on the Google Colab badge at the top.
 This will take you to a Google Colab notebook and is hosted by Google.
 2. Option 2: Clone this repository and run the notebooks locally on your personal machine.

+# Next Steps
+If you've completed all the demos or just want to know more about a specific feature, check out [PySCF's documentation](pyscf.org) and [examples](https://github.com/pyscf/pyscf/tree/master/examples)!

 # Authors
 - James Smith (james.smith9113@gmail.com)
 - Hong-Zhou Ye